 Since clopidogrel is metabolised to its active metabolite partly by CYP2C19, use of medicinal products that inhibit the activity of this enzyme would be expected to result in reduced drug levels of the active metabolite of clopidogrel.
 The clinical relevance of this interaction is uncertain.
-As a precaution concomitant use of medicinal products that inhibit CYP2C19 should be discouraged (see section 4.5 for a list of CYP2C19 inhibitors, see also section 5.2).
+As a precaution concomitant use of medicinal products that inhibit CYP2C19 should be discouraged.

 Use of medicinal products that induce the activity of CYP2C19 would be expected to result in increased drug levels of the active metabolite of clopidogrel and might potentiate the bleeding risk.
-As a precaution concomitant use of strong CYP2C19 inducers should be discouraged (see section 4.5).
+As a precaution concomitant use of strong CYP2C19 inducers should be discouraged.